emamb/CPE-487-Final-Project/README.md

 Implementation of Lab 5 from the group are the files dac_if.vhd, siren.vhd, siren.xdc, tone.vhd, wail.vhd.
 These are the base for the project code as the Lab gave the siren sound on the waveform that can then be manipulated and implemented in a new way.

 # Piano Final Project
-Program the FPGA on the Nexys A7-100T board to generate three different wailing audio sounds that can individually be turned on by using BTNU, BTNC, and BTND buttons.
-Use a 24-bit digital-to-analog converter (DAC) called Pmod I2S2 (Inter-IC Sound) to the top six pins of the Pmod port JA to output the sounds to a speaker using a 3.5mm audio jack connected to the green port.
+Our group wanted to program the FPGA on the Nexys A7-100T board to generate three different wailing audio sounds that can individually be turned on by using BTNU, BTNC, and BTND buttons to simulate the piano notes: D, E, and F. W used a 24-bit digital-to-analog converter (DAC) called Pmod I2S2 (Inter-IC Sound) to the top six pins of the Pmod port JA to output the sounds to a speaker using a 3.5mm audio jack connected to the green port.

 * Pmod I2S2 requires a 3.5-mm connector for a headphone or speaker
 * The Digilent Pmod I2S2 features a Cirrus CS5343 Multi-Bit Audio A/D Converter and a Cirrus CS4344 Stereo D/A Converter, each connected to 3.5mm Audio Jacks.
 These circuits allow a system board to transmit and receive stereo audio signals via the I2S protocol.
 The Pmod I2S2 supports 24-bit resolution per channel at input sample rates up to 108 KHz.